elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 <div id="elm-container"></div>
 ```

-We can place our Elm application inside this container.
+We can embed our Elm application inside this container.
 Let's open the
 `assets/js/app.js` file and add the following code at the bottom:

 ```javascript